 Maybe you’ve heard me discuss how important these vitamins are for health before?
 Well, that’s because they are!

-Maintaining optimal levels of these superstars can mean a faster recovery since vitamin C can help the immune system protect against infection and improves wound healing, zinc supports connective tissue, and vitamin A supports healthy cell growth.
+Maintaining optimal levels of these superstars can mean a faster recovery since vitamin C can help the immune system protect against infection and improves wound healing3, zinc supports connective tissue, and vitamin A supports healthy cell growth.

 While it’s crucial to get enough vitamins and minerals every day, after surgery, it’s essential.
 Consider a high-quality multivitamin that contains them all.